nexpy/nexpy/_sources/pythongui.rst.txt

               will not be added to the NeXpy menu.
 They can be modified using the standard Pyplot commands.

+**Close Plot Window**
+    Closes the currently active NeXpy plot window.

 **Equalize Plot Sizes**
     All plot windows are resized to match the main window.

+**Cascade Plots**
+    Repositions all open NeXpy plot windows to cascade from the upper left corner of the screen to the lower right.
+This does not apply to special windows, such as the Projection, Fit, and Rotation windows.

+**Tile Plots**
+    Tiles all open NeXpy plot windows in a grid starting at the upper left corner moving from left to right, adding extra rows as necessary.
+This does not apply to special windows, such as the Projection, Fit, and Rotation windows.

 **Main, Figure 1, Figure 2...**
     These menu items set the selected plotting window to be active.
 As